kuvivek/abcfinlab/README.md

    e.
 Associate the MFA device in the IAM -> User -> Select the IAM user -> Security Credentials Tab  -> Assigned MFA device (Manage option).
 Once done logout and login again.
 It will ask for MFA credentials.

+   f.
+Create aws-vault based on the command mentioned in this link: https://github.com/99designs/aws-vault#installing

 2. Get AWS ready for Terraform
   Follow along the steps mentioned in this document. https://www.terraform.io/language/settings/backends/s3